top of page

 Form 3: Change of Nomination Form

-In the event that you decide to modify the nomination later on, this form is utilised.
+If you decide to modify the nomination later on, this form is utilised.
 Together with the comprehensive details of the National Savings Certificate that was obtained, the form also needs information about the new nominee.
 This form must be filed at the same post office where the original NSC was purchased, and it will need a witness from the post office.

 Loan against National Savings Certificate